sgmurphy/wordpress-plugins/mainwp-child/readme.txt

 10. Dashboard Insights

 == Changelog ==

+= 5.0.1.1 - 4-23-2024 =
+* Added: Support for the  RunCloud Hub plugin in the Cache Control.

 = 5.0.1 - 4-9-2024 =
 * Fixed: Post subcategories sharing the same name but belonging to different main categories are now correctly displayed.